AxisCommunications/docker-acap/README.md

 where `<device ip>` is the IP address of the Axis device and `<password>` is the root password.
 Please note that you need to enclose your password with quotes (`'`) if it contains special characters.

+### Host

+TThe host machine is required to have [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/) installed.
+To build Docker ACAP locally it is required to also have [Buildx](https://docs.docker.com/build/install-buildx/) installed.

 ## Installing